PrashanthPuneriya/graphics_card_issue/README.md

 After the completion of the first _2_ steps if you navigate to the device manager most of them would be getting a PCI encryption/decryption controller device driver issue _(due to the AMD PSP driver)_.
 So, whether you get an issue or not you need to install the AMD PSP driver

-To install the AMD PSP driver go to this [_link_](https://github.com/PrashanthPuneriya/graphics_card_issue.git) (it redirects you to my GitHub page) and download the whole file and install the driver manually.
+To install the AMD PSP driver download the whole file uploaded in this repo and install the driver manually.
 If you haven&#39;t got any PCI driver issue the most preferable way to install the driver by opening the setup file contained in the WT64A file as opposed to the installation through Device Manager.

-_If this hasn&#39;t yet solved the problem you may need to wait for the official  update which fixes this issue._
+_If these instructions hasn&#39;t yet solved the problem you may need to wait for the official  update which fixes this issue._